 Varieties in addition to the porcini mushroom are red and yellow bolete, white king bolete, butter bolete, ragger's bolete, and painted slippery cap.
 However, porcinis are definitely the most desirable for cooking and eating.
 They have an earthy, rich and deep flavor and are used for sauces as well.
 If you cannot get fresh porcini the dried ones are as good.
 This is a classic German recipe for a porcini soup - Happy Cooking!

 Ingredients Porcini Soup

 1 tbsp ghee (clarified butter)

 1-2 potatoes (floury)

 100 ml heavy cream

 - Wash mushrooms, then soak them for 1 hour in hot vegetable broth or hot water

-- Peel and chop onion/charlotte, and potatoes.
+- Peel, chop onion and potatoes.